“It was the best of times, it was the worst of times.”

 The constant danger of dehydrated loomed in the background.
 As I was wracked with hunger or thirst or pain, it was like I woke up inside my own body for the first time in years.

 I developed a new love and appreciation for my physical capabilities, and by extension my physical frailty.
 Surrounded by jaw-dropping beauty, responsible for nothing but myself and my dog, removed from the outside world, I was free instead of numb.
 It sounds cheesy, but I felt alive!
-I was acutely aware of everything I would have missed if I’d taken a few too many pills and slid under forever.
+I was acutely aware of everything I would have missed if I had taken a few too many pills and slid under forever.

 5. Backpacking Alone Through Difficult Terrain is Much Easier Than Quitting Benzos

 The freaking doctors were right: I felt the effects of the detox for months.
 Although the trail was difficult, it was the perfect place to start healing my body and brain.

-Sweating up and down mountains was predictable—I could count off the miles and know exactly where I’d cross the next river.
+Sweating up and down mountains was predictable—I could count off the miles and know exactly where I would cross the next river.

-With my addiction, it had been different.
+With my benzodiazepine addiction, it had been different.
 The pills made my emotions volatile and uncontrollable.
 There were so many times that if I hadn’t been in the woods, I probably would have gone downtown and bought pills off the street, just to get some relief from the tendrils of rage or panic that would wrap around my throat at the most random times.

 As I put miles between myself and the past, I thought the cravings would fade away.
 The reality is that it took years of hard work to overcome the powerful effects of valium; even today I still wish I had a bottle of the stuff in my bedside drawer.

 The terror of what it was like not to care at all about anything keeps me honest, not to mention the memory of screaming panic attacks, dry-heaving into my hands, or those cramps twisting up my legs.
 At the end of the day, I would rather climb Mount Everest than go through that pain again.